savaslabs/savaslabs.github.io/_posts/2018-06-26-why-you-need-https.md

 ## What is HTTPS?

 HTTP, or **H**yper**T**ext **T**ransfer **P**rotocol, is the internet technology used to communicate between your web browser and the servers that the websites you visit are on.
 HTTPS is the secure version (s for secure) which is served over TLS: Transport Layer Security.
-What these technical acronyms equate to are tools for internet communication that verify you're communicating with who you think you are, in the way you intended to, in which no one besides the intended recipient can understand.
+What these technical acronyms equate to are tools for internet communication that verify you're communicating with who you think you are, in the way you intended to, in a format that only the intended recipient can understand.
 We'll touch on the specifics in a moment and why they're important.
 Put simply, HTTPS enables secure internet communication.

 ## Why secure browsing matters